BlockSigner/cove/site/content/english/identify.md

 {{% content %}}
 {{% heading %}}
-# Ready to sign in 5 minutes
+# Ready to sign <br class="hide-for-mobile">in a few minutes
-All you need is a mobile phone and a valid travel document <br class="hide-for-mobile">(passport or identity card).
+All you need is a mobile phone and a valid travel document <br class="hide-for-mobile">(Valid passport or identity card).
 {{% /heading %}}
-{{< picture "create-identity" 385 "Eine lupe vergrößert das bild einer frau in einem pass" >}}
+{{< picture "create-identity" 385 "A magnifying glass enlarges the image of a woman in a passport" >}}
 &nbsp;
 {{% /content %}}